-Brownsburg Schools' Superintendent retires after 40 years in education
+Brownsburg Schools' superintendent retires after 40 years in education

-INDIANAPOLIS (WISH) — The Superintendent of the Brownsburg Community Schools Corporation, Jim Snapp, announced his retirement effective Monday.
+INDIANAPOLIS (WISH) — Jim Snapp, superintendent of the Brownsburg Community Schools Corp., announced his retirement effective Monday.

 Snapp, who has a doctorate degree, made the decision to retire following discussions between him and the Board of Trustees.
 The board said in a press release they were trying to address “issues relating to administrative concerns in his role as superintendent.”